How to start a Blog (in-depth guide in 13 simple steps)

 See what works best for you and your blog and do more of it.

-You should also start writing with SEO in mind from the beginning in order for google to start ranking you as soon as possible.
+You should also start writing with SEO in mind from the beginning so Google can start ranking you as soon as possible.
 Which usually takes three to six months.
-Google brings in the best traffic because it is consistent and passive once you’ve done all the keyword research upfront.
+But Google brings in the best traffic because it is consistent and passive once you’ve done all the keyword research upfront.

 After proofreading, create at least 2-5 eye-catching, clickable Pinterest pins per blog post.
-You should already have decided on a color scheme, fonts, and stock photos for your graphics.
+And you should already have decided on a color scheme, fonts, and stock photos for your graphics.
 Having these ready will make creating images for your blog very easy.

 Pinterest loves new content.
 Keep creating new pins for your posts.

 Add the necessary affiliate links.
 Interlink to your other relevant posts.
-Add external links (linking to others’ websites) then publish your post.
+So, add external links (linking to others’ websites) then publish your post.

 Promote your blog as if your life depends on it.